TranscribeMe/Docs/docs/quickstarts/0_overview.rst

      - Filename is whatever you choose to call the file, but the extension (i.e. mp3 or mp4) should match the file correctly.

      - **This will return the URL endpoint (which includes uploadId and recordingId), to be used in steps 2 and 3.
-We will call it URL1**
+We will call it URL1.**

      2. ``POST URL1``

      - Prior to this step, you will split an audio file into parts of equal duration.
 Each audio chunk should be exactly 5MB, except for the last one.

-     - You will use the URL provided in the response from step 1 above as the POST endpoint.
+     - You will use the URL provided in the response from step 1 above as the POST endpoint (**URL1**).

      - **chunkNumber** in url above should be sequential to that chunk number (i.e. 0,1,2,etc).